9 Ways a Working Mom Can Advance Her Career

 Without boundaries, we risk unhappiness and exhaustion.
 Setting boundaries is a sure way of protecting your mommy energy.

 Introduce Yourself Like a Pro

 Keep your elevator pitch short and tight.
 If someone asks you what you’re about, don’t answer it with a question, give them your passionate introduction.
-Thirty seconds is all you’re going to get so memorize your intro and believe in it.
-Make it so good that you want to share it desperately with anyone you bump into.
+Thirty seconds is all you’re going to get, so memorize your intro and believe in it.
+Make it so good that you want to share it enthusiastically with anyone you bump into.